fitdoorsman/Forest-Key-Adventure/README.md

-Forest Key Adventure
+🌲 Forest Key Adventure

 A top-down 2D adventure game built in Godot 4.5.
-Your goal is to explore the forest, avoid enemies, find the stolen key, and reach the ending scene.
+Explore the forest, avoid enemies, recover the stolen key, and reach the ending scene.

 🎮 Overview

-A magical key that keeps the forest paths safe has been stolen.
+A magical key that protects the forest has been stolen.
-Enemies patrol the area and will chase you if they spot you.
+Enemies patrol the woods and will chase you if they spot you.
-Talk to NPCs, explore the levels, retrieve the key, and make it to safety.
+Talk to NPCs, explore multiple levels, retrieve the key, and escape safely.

 ✨ Features

-Dynamic Music System
+🎵 Dynamic Music System

-Calm music during normal gameplay
+Calm background music during normal gameplay

-Fast chase music when enemies detect the player
+Fast-paced music when enemies detect and chase the player

-Music resets when the player escapes
+Music resets when escaping pursuit

 Triumph sound when picking up the key

-Death sound + death screen
+Death sound + death screen on enemy collision

-Gameplay
+🕹️ Gameplay

 Four-direction player movement